ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

-> The Stop-Signal Task (Verbruggen et al., 2008) is publicly available at https://github.com/fredvbrug/STOP-IT.
+> The Stop-Signal Task (Verbruggen et al., 2008), which was also employed in the study, is publicly available at https://github.com/fredvbrug/STOP-IT.